Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

-In this section, we investigate the sensitivity of the hyper-parameter $\lambda_{spf}$ which balances the domain adaptation process.
-In Fig.~\ref{fig:param}, we plot the performance curve of models trained with different $\lambda_{spf}$ values on the setting of Cityscapes $\rightarrow$ Foggy Cityscapes in object detection task.
-The highest mAP on target domain is achieved when the value of $\lambda_{spf}$ is around $0.1$, which means that this weight among different loss functions benefits domain adaptation the most.
-We simply set the same $\lambda_{spf}=0.1$ in all experiments, to show the robustness of our method in different settings.
-Note that we use the original weighting ratio in \cite{DA-Faster-RCNN,SWDA,SCL,GPA,AdaptSegNet,CLAN,SIM} to balance $\mathcal{L}_{task}$ and $\mathcal{L}_{adv}$.
+\textbf{Parameter Analysis of $\lambda_{spf}$.} We investigate the effect of the hyper-parameter $\lambda_{spf}$ which balances the domain adaptation process.
+In Fig.~\ref{fig:vis_params} (b), we plot the performance curve of models trained with different $\lambda_{spf}$ values on the setting of Cityscapes~\cite{cordts2016cityscapes} $\rightarrow$ Foggy Cityscapes~\cite{FoggyCity} in object detection task.
+The highest mAP on the target domain is achieved when the value of $\lambda_{spf}$ is around $0.1$, which means that this weight among different loss functions benefits domain adaptation the most.
+We simply set the same $\lambda_{spf}=0.1$ in all experiments to show the robustness of our method in different settings.